alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

 [binary](@ref dev_guide_attributes_post_ops_binary), or the scale parameter
 of the appropriate post-operation.

-## Scaling and Zero-Point APIs and Patterns
+## Quantization APIs: Scaling, Zero-Points, and Precomputed Reductions

 The library API supports both int8 and f8 quantization models described above.
 The API was designed to be flexible enough to accommodate different